priyabratasahu-lab/VanillaTodo/README.md

 # VanillaTodo
-A simple TODO page to organize your tasks with add and delete option *more comming soon.
+A simple TODO page to organize your tasks with add and delete option.

+To be added
+- Deleted tasks option
+- Edit task option
+- Revert task option